How to make kuksi at home. Homemade kuksa. Potato strips fried with vinegar

 How to cook kuksi in Korean

-Chop the cabbage and stew with a little vegetable oil, salt and pepper to taste.
-If you wish, you can diversify this recipe with green beansby stewing it along with cabbage.
-Many housewives, when preparing kuksi, also use eggplant and other seasonal vegetables.
+Chop the cabbage and simmer with a small amount of vegetable oil, adding salt and pepper to taste.
+If you wish, you can diversify this recipe with green beans by stewing them together with cabbage.
+Many housewives, when preparing kuksi, also use eggplants and other seasonal vegetables.
 It all depends on your desires and preferences.

 Cut the tomatoes into cubes as small as possible.